Last updated on June 10th, 2021 at 11:57 pm

 You will need to apply for a trademark in the country you intend to sell in.

-The marketplace you intend to sell your products in, either right now or in the future, is a consideration when registering your trademark.
-If you only intend to sell in the US, for instance, filing a trademark with the USPTO is sufficient.
-However, if you intend to sell in the EU or internationally, then registering with WIPO will be more suitable.
+The particular Amazon marketplace you intend to sell your products in, either right now or in the future, is a consideration when registering your trademark.
+If you only intend to sell in the US, for instance, filing a trademark with the USPTO (United States Patent and Trademark Office) is sufficient.
+However, if you intend to sell in the United Kingdom, European Union or internationally, then registering with WIPO will be more suitable.

 In any case, this article isn’t meant to be taken as legal advice, so it would be best to consult your lawyer before making any decisions.